Pickfordmatt/SharpLocker/README.md

 # SharpLocker

+##THIS IS AN OLD FORK AND I AM WORKING ON A NEWER ONE

 SharpLocker helps get current user credentials by popping a fake Windows lock screen, all output is sent to Console which works perfect for Cobalt Strike.

 ## Works